-- > the extent of turnover among the participants, - retirement experience (earlier or later than expected), - > mortality (more or fewer deaths than expected), - > the number of disability retirements, and - > salary increases different than assumed
+- > the extent of turnover among the participants, - > retirement experience (earlier or later than expected), - > mortality (more or fewer deaths than expected), - > the number of disability retirements, and - > salary increases different than assumed.

-The net gain from this other experience for the year ended June 30, 2012 amounted to \$9,785,010, which is approximately 0.3% of the actuarial accrued liability.
+The net loss from this other experience for the year ended June 30, 2013 amounted to \$4,300,712, which is less than 0.2% of the actuarial accrued liability.